 To understand the trajectory of the work leading to RAPS, please see our academic publications

-THOMSON, PAT and HALL, CHRISTINE Cultural citizenship.
+THOMSON, PAT and HALL, CHRISTINE Schools and cultural citizenship.
 Arts education for life.
-Routledge (TALE project)
+Routledge (TALE project) published February 2023

 SNEPVANGERS, KIM, THOMSON, PAT and HARRIS, ANNE, eds., 2019.
 Creative policy, partnership and practice in education Palgrave McMillan